Prior Approval Request (PAR) Process

 Ethnicity and Race

-Ethnicity and race should be considered two stages of determination, the first establishing whether or not the candidate is Hispanic or not; and the second establishing whether the candidate is American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, or white.
+Ethnicity and race should be considered two stages of determination, the first establishing Hispanic ethnicity; and the second establishing whether the candidate is American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, or white.

 Question 1: Ethnicity